menandmice/micetro_docs/guides/implementation/dns_agents_windows.rst

 To configure Micetro DNS Agent to access DNS servers on remote computers:

-1. Start the Windows 'Services' program and open the **Properties** dialog box for the Micetro DNS Agent.
+1. Start the Windows **Services** program and open the **Properties** dialog for the Micetro DNS Agent.
 2. Select the :guilabel:`Log On` tab.
 The :guilabel:`Local System account` radio button is most likely selected.
 3. Select the :guilabel:`This account` radio button and enter the name and password of a Windows user who is a member of the Administrators group.
-4. Close the dialog box and restart the Micetro DNS Agent service.
+4. Close the dialog and restart the Micetro DNS Agent service.

 If Micetro DNS Agent is run as a local system service (the default), it will only be able to manage the MS DNS service on the same host.

 Enabling the generic DNS Agent functionality
 ------------------------------------------
-If the Agent should be configured to run a connector script so it can interface with DNS servers other than the natively supported Windows DNS/Unix BIND DNS, you must configure the script interpreter and the connector script in the agents ``preferences.cfg`` file.
+If the Agent should be configured to run a connector script so it can interface with DNS servers other than the natively supported Windows DNS/Unix BIND DNS, you must configure the script interpreter and the connector script in the agent's ``preferences.cfg`` file.

 The file is a text file in a simple XML-based format.
 Add the following element, replacing the dummy script interpreter and script: